-The amber waves of grain stretching across the heartland present an image of bounty, a promise of food for a hungry nation.
 The yield of these annual grains – cereals, oilseeds and legumes – continues to improve due to modern farming and seed development practices, but as valuable farmland is lost to soil erosion and salinity, or planted in biofuel or other non-food crops, the future production of annual grains may fail to satisfy the appetites of a growing population.

 Scientists are now looking at ways to develop perennial grain crops which can match annual grain crops in yield, while preventing soil erosion, saving water and reducing the use of pesticides on agricultural lands.
 The successful development of productive perennial grain crops would lower the cost and reduce the energy needed to grow grain crops, while also reducing the environmental impacts associated with farming annual grains.